francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 ##remove-map
 This behaves just like `remove`.  `pred` is applied to each entry of the hash-map, and the resulting collection is transformed into a hash map.

-#Pivoting a list of tuples
+#Pivoting a list of hashes
 This was inspired by the pivot table feature of Excel.
 It is very common to have to group, map, and reduce a list of tuples.
 The pivot function is designed to handle all of the skeleton code, so that the developer only has to worry about three things: